AlAbbas-cloud/wifi-wep-wpa-cracking-lab/lab-notes/wep_cracking_walkthrough.md

 All steps were performed in a **controlled, emulated environment.**

+---

-🛡️ Key Takeaways
+## Key Takeaways
-WEP can be cracked quickly with minimal effort
+- WEP can be cracked quickly with minimal effort

-Deauthentication attacks are simple and effective
+- Deauthentication attacks are simple and effective

-Packet capture is automated by modern tools
+- Packet capture is automated by modern tools

-WEP should never be used on any real network
+- WEP should never be used on any real network

-WPA2/WPA3 are required for secure wireless communication
+- WPA2/WPA3 are required for secure wireless communication

+---

-⚠️ Ethical Notice
+## Ethical Notice
-This walkthrough is for educational purposes only.
+This walkthrough is for **educational purposes only.**

-All testing was performed on emulated Wi‑Fi networks created specifically for this lab.
+All testing was performed on **emulated Wi‑Fi networks** created specifically for this lab.

 Never attempt wireless attacks on real networks without explicit permission.